tokamak-network/DRB-node/README.md

 Before setting up the DRB node, ensure the following requirements are met:

 1. **Install Go**:
-   Ensure Go is installed on your system.
+   Ensure Go is installed on your system. **Go version 1.23.3 or greater** is required.
 [Refer to the Go installation guide](https://go.dev/doc/install) for details.

 2. **Install Docker (optional)**:
    Docker is required if you prefer running the node in a containerized environment.
+[Refer to Docker installation guide](https://docs.docker.com/get-docker/) for details.

 3. **Smart Contract Deployment**:
    Deploy the DRB smart contract and obtain its address.
+   You can get the DRB smart contract from [here](https://github.com/tokamak-network/Commit-Reveal-DRB/tree/commit-reveal-with-unpredictability-titan-sepolia).

 4. **Graph Node**:
    A running Subgraph instance is required for monitoring on-chain events.
+   The Subgraph repository is available [here](https://github.com/tokamak-network/DRB-subgraph).

+5. **Ethereum Account Balance**:
+   Ensure the Leader Node and Regular Node accounts have sufficient balance to perform transactions.
+   - The **Leader Node** must have enough ETH to interact with the Ethereum network, such as submitting Merkle roots and generating random numbers.
+   - The **Regular Node** must have enough ETH to cover the deposit requirements set by the contract.

 ---